arjuuuuunnnnn/Orchestry/docs/developer-guide/leader-election.md

 # Leader Election and Distributed Controller

-AutoServe implements a distributed controller architecture with leader election to eliminate single points of failure and provide high availability for the control plane.
+Orchestry implements a distributed controller architecture with leader election to eliminate single points of failure and provide high availability for the control plane.

 ## Overview